AppJail-makejails/brave/README.md

 4. To use the webcam you need `multimedia/webcamd` installed on the host.
 5. This Makejail install `brave-appjail`, `brave-appjail.desktop` and Brave's icons.
 6. `sudo(8)` is used in the jail to execute commands as the `brave` user.
 Note that `sudo(8)` relies on the hostname, so any change must be reflected in the `/etc/hosts` of the jail.
 This Makejail already correctly sets a hostname.
+7. The jail is stopped every time Brave quits, but `brave-appjail` starts it again.
+This is a workaround to prevent Brave from crashing.

 ### Known Issues